Wind instrument repair

 French Horn

-Setup: Use a mouthpiece adapter in the receiver, purple rubber stop in bell
+Setup: Use a mouthpiece adapter in the receiver, purple rubber stop in bell.
+Horns can also have each rotor checked individually by removing a slide and plugging the tube.

 Procedure: